List of high-speed railway lines in China

-China's high-speed railway network is by far the longest in the world.
+China's high-speed rail network is by far the longest in the world.
 As of December 2022, it extends to 31 of the country's 33 provincial-level administrative divisions and exceeds 40000 km in total length, accounting for about two-thirds of the world's high-speed rail tracks in commercial service.
 Over the past decade, China’s high-speed rail network grew rapidly according to ambitious railway plans issued by the State.
 The "Mid- to Long-Term Railway Network Plan" ("Railway Network Plan") approved by the State Council in 2004 called for 12000 km of passenger-dedicated HSR lines running train at speeds of at least 200 km/h by 2020.
 The 2008 Revisions to the Railway Network Plan increased the year 2020 passenger-dedicated HSR network target length to 16000 km and removed the 200 km/h speed standard to allow new lines to be built to standards that can accommodate faster trains.